Comparison Guide · Bay Area

 Slow, breath-guided rotational movements developed by Human Garage.
 Rather than applying external pressure, you move gently while breath and subtle cues invite the fascia to rehydrate and release on its own.

 Yes.
-Fascial maneuvers use slow, rotational movement and breath instead of sustained pressure.
+Fascial maneuvers use slow, rotational movement and breath instead of sustained pressure or forceful elongation.
 Because the nervous system remains calm throughout, the release tends to be deeper and longer-lasting.

 Can I do fascial maneuvers on my own?